hellboxpy/hellbox/README.rst

 Goals
 -----

-* **Consistency** Hellbox tasks don't take arguments by design, favoring consistent task output.
+* **Consistency** Hellbox tasks don't take arguments by design, favoring consistent task output
-* **Modularity** Hellbox packages should be resuable and composable, while maintaining flexibility for bespoke workflows.
+* **Modularity** Hellbox packages should be resuable and composable, while maintaining flexibility for custom workflows
-* **Isolation** Hellbox tasks and packages are version locked and isolated from other Python installations.
+* **Isolation** Hellbox tasks and packages are version locked and isolated from other Python installations

 Chutes
 ------